bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 https://pmc.ncbi.nlm.nih.gov/articles/PMC8485153/

 Exposure to high-frequency pressure waves has been shown to modulate neuronal activity, indicating that mechanical forces can influence neural function

 https://pmc.ncbi.nlm.nih.gov/articles/PMC9689772/

 # todo

 * physical processes in neurons
 * gates, sodium, potassium and the cascading signal
+* neural activity as an interference pattern network
 * sodium ions and the shell around them
-* pressure on water's hexagonal lattice
+* water's hexagonal lattice, dimensionality
 * forcing water to make a collective decision
-* awareness of the shape of the axon
-* leads to awareness of the shape of the network

 ## Is water special?